hschne/graphql-groups/README.md

 using `group_by` (see for example [here](https://dev.to/gopeter/how-to-add-a-groupby-field-to-your-graphql-api-1f2j)),
 but this performs poorly for large amounts of data.

-`graphql-groups` allows you to write flexible, readable queries while leveraging the power of your database to group and aggregate data.
+`graphql-groups` allows you to write flexible, readable queries while leveraging your database to group and aggregate data.
 See [performance](#Performance) for a benchmark.

 ## Advanced Usage